Paul Golding

-Paul Golding (born 25 January 1982) is a British political leader who has served as the leader of Britain First, a far-right British fascist and neo-fascist political party and hate group formed in 2011 by former members of the British National Party (BNP).
+Paul Anthony Golding (born 25 January 1982) is a British far-right political leader who has served as the leader of Britain First, a British fascist and neo-fascist political party and hate group formed in 2011 by former members of the British National Party (BNP).
 The group was founded by Jim Dowson, an anti-abortion and far-right campaigner.
 He grew up in Erith.

 In December 2016, Golding was sentenced to eight weeks in prison for violating a court order that prohibited him from entering a mosque or encouraging others to do so in England and Wales.
 During his absence, Jayda Fransen, the deputy leader, temporarily assumed leadership of the party.

 On 7 March 2018, Golding and Fransen were both convicted and imprisoned for harassment.
 These convictions were related to their actions and statements targeting religious minorities, particularly Muslims.

 Political career

 British National Party

 Golding was a British National Party (BNP) Sevenoaks District councillor for St Mary's Ward in Swanley from 2009 to 2011.
 He was also a communications officer for the party.
 He stood as BNP candidate for Sevenoaks in the 2010 general election, and received 2.8% of the vote.
 In 2008, it was reported that Golding had been expelled from the BNP for physically attacking Lawrence Rustem, a BNP Barking Borough Council councillor who is half-Turkish.
 Golding had previously been a member of the neo-Nazi National Front and once attended a Cenotaph on Remembrance Sunday wearing women's underwear on his head.